konnta0/PythagoraSwitch/README.md

 # PythagoraSwitch
-A load testing tool that sends requests recorded in C#.
+A tool that allows you to make simple Web requests and record/play them back.

+!!!
+WIP This project is under development. !!!